jhfatehi/pisql-server/README.md

 f. exit; (exits mysql)
 g. $ mysql -u username -p (mysql shell can now be opened without root)

-### 5. use mysql through ssh tunnel from Ubuntu client
+### use mysql through ssh tunnel from Ubuntu client
 a. $ ssh pi@serverpi -L 3307:127.0.0.1:3306 -N (use pi user password.  this will open the tunnel.  if the bash shell is closed the tunnel will also close.  usering port 3307 instead of default 3306 incase ther is a local mysql server running on client)
-b. $ mysql --host=127.0.0.1 --port=3307 -u username -p (will open mysql shell.  use mysql username password.  this will require a mysql client be installed [$ sudo apt-get install mysql-client])
+b. $ mysql --host=127.0.0.1 --port=3307 -u username -p (will open mysql shell.  use mysql username password.  this will require a mysql client be installed [$ sudo apt install mariadb-client])
 c. $ mysql --host=127.0.0.1 --port=3307 -u username -p < testdb_schema.sql (script needs to start with 'USE db_name')
 d. $ mysql --host=127.0.0.1 --port=3307 -u username -p db_name < script_to_run.sql (script will run on db_name)
 e. *Windows* here are putty instructions for the tunnel https://www.linode.com/docs/databases/mysql/create-an-ssh-tunnel-for-mysql-remote-access/

-### 6. add some security - not really required on local network but good to learn servers on the internet, like digitalocean
+### add some security
 a. ssh into server pi
 b. $ sudo groupadd mysqlusers (create group for mysql users)
 c. $ sudo useradd -g mysqlusers testuser (crate testuser in mysqlusers)